 06. Lyttelton by Nature

-We’re passionate about our place and feel privileged to safeguard and share its fascinating heritage.
+The volunteer membership of The Lyttelton Historical Museum Society Inc. are passionate about our place, and feel privileged to safeguard and share its fascinating heritage.

 Te Ūaka is the name gifted to Lyttelton Museum by Te Hapū o Ngāti Wheke.
 In English it can refer to a landing place, a place of arrival, or a berthing or mooring place for a watercraft.
 And that makes perfect sense for Ōhinehou, the Lyttelton township nestled in Whakaraupō/Lyttelton Harbour on Te Pataka o Rakaihautū/Banks Peninsula.